Sandia National Laboratories Health Physicist/Radiological Engineer (Experienced) in Albuquerque, New Mexico

 Do you want to join a dynamic team that solves challenging issues for our nation's security?
-If so, the Sandia National Laboratories (SNL) Radiation Protection Organization is seeking a Health Physicist/Radiological Engineer to provide technical support as a dosimetrist for the radiation protection program.
-Dosimetrists provide technical support in external and/or internal dosimetry via determination of radiological doses and maintaining national accreditations, as well as other Health Physics/Radiological Engineering work.
+If so, the Sandia National Laboratories (SNL) Radiation Protection Organization is seeking a Health Physicist/Radiological Engineer (Limited Term Employee) to provide technical support and leadership for SNL's diverse radiological operations and the corporate radiation protection program!

 On any given day, you may be called on to:

 Design and implement radiological protection safety programs

 Assist line organizations to implement operational aspects of the SNL Radiation Protection Program

 Recommend appropriate controls

 Develop radiological monitoring protocols

 Respond to and direct others in incident and emergency response situations